kchousos/BSc-Thesis/chapters/07-implementation.md

 ## Development Tools

 The development of OverHAuL incorporates a variety of tools aimed at enhancing functionality and efficiency.
 Notably, "uv" is a Python package and project manager written in Rust that serves as a replacement for Poetry.
 Additionally, "Ruff," a code linter and formatter also developed in Rust, contributes to code quality by enforcing consistent formatting standards.
 The project also employs "MyPy," the widely-used static type checker for Python, to ensure type correctness.
 Testing is facilitated through "PyTest," a robust  Python testing framework.
-Lastly, "pdoc" is utilized as a Static Site Generator (SSG) to automate the creation of API documentation [@astral2025; @astral2025a; @cortesi2025; @pytestdevteam2025; @pythonsoftwarefoundation2025].
+Lastly, "pdoc" is utilized as a Static Site Generator (SSG) to automate the creation of API documentation^[<https://kchousos.github.io/OverHAuL/>] [@astral2025; @astral2025a; @cortesi2025; @pytestdevteam2025; @pythonsoftwarefoundation2025].

 ## Reproducibility